jooter/excercise-weather-service/README.md

 * Weather results are fine to be cached for up to 3 seconds on the server in normal behaviour to prevent hitting weather providers.

-    For implementing this, I create a instance of cache, and share access to all handler calls, and then the workflow is:
+    For implementing this, http handler is created with a instance of cache, and the workflow is:

-    - Check and wait cache refreshing
+    - Get read lock for cache
-    - Check if cache is younger than 3 seconds (inclusive), return cache.
+    - Check if cache is younger than 3 seconds (inclusive), if yes return cache.
 Otherwise next step
-    - Lock cache by adding 1 to wait group in cache struct
+    - Release read lock
+    - Get read/write lock
     - Query on external provider and refresh cache
-    - Release lock by marking wait group as done
+    - Release read/write lock

 * Cached results should be served if all weather providers are down.